gvwilson/thirdbit/src/fiction/santas/index.md

 At the word "treats",
-one of the giant cat statues at the base of the pyramid turned its head and blinked, which made the "stay out of predators" part of Finner's brain go *ding ding ding!*
+one of the giant cat statues at the base of the pyramid turned its head and blinked, which made the "keep out of predators" part of Finner's brain go *ding ding ding!*

 "Tea?" the burly santa asked,
 clearly never having had this particular response to his friend-or-foe question before.